Dalas121/Heir_2_The_Throne/README.md

 S17a: Valley of Death, part 1 (unassigned)
 - 2-skull difficulty.
 Rewards: Heavy Infantryman
+- needs to make sense even if we did part 2 first
 - we encounter some HI trying to fight through undead and get help.
 They say they're warrior monks, whose home is besieged by undead.
 	 - HI names (including future recruits) should all start with "Brother"